 There are several ways of manufacturing hydrogen.
 A colour coded system defines the production method and/or the energy source used for production, and to what extent they impact the environment.
 Currently, 96% of the world’s hydrogen is made from fossil fuels, accounting for a carbon footprint of 830 million tonnes per year.

 Using just water and renewable energy, our PEM electrolysers produce the only truly clean kind of hydrogen – green.
-The only by-products are water vapour and oxygen, the latter being utilised in other industries, or vented into the atmosphere with no negative impact.
+The only by-product is oxygen, which, like hydrogen, can also be utilised by industry, or vented into the atmosphere with no negative impact.